Gabriel-Benavidez/GChat/doc/DEPLOYMENT.md

-# BookChat Deployment Guide
+# NPChat Deployment Guide

-This guide covers how to deploy and configure BookChat in various environments.
+This guide covers how to deploy and configure NPChat in various environments.

 ## Prerequisites